 Mick Jones of Foreigner, one-of-a-kind pendant made out of Mick’s donated string.
 Designed by 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 1 1/2″ in diameter.
 The bail is made out of purple wrapped wire.
 Comes with a 16, 18, 20, 22 or 24″ finished leather chord with lobster clasp.
+This piece is already made and can ship within 3-5 days.

 Mouse over the picture to see a more detailed view of the piece.